gnoverse/gnops/content/english/privacy-policy/index.md

 ## 2. Scope and Updates to this Privacy Policy

-This Privacy Policy applies to personal information processed by us in connection with Gno.me.
-By accessing or using Gno.me, you signify that you have read, understood, and agree to the Terms and Conditions and this Privacy Policy.
+This Privacy Policy applies to personal information processed by us in connection with gnops.
+By accessing or using gnops, you signify that you have read, understood, and agree to the Terms and Conditions and this Privacy Policy.
 We may revise this Privacy Policy from time to time in our sole discretion.
 Material changes will be notified as required by applicable law.
-Continuing to use Gno.me after updates means you accept the new policy.
+Continuing to use gnops after updates means you accept the new policy.

 ## 3. Data Collection

-- **Personal Information:** Includes identifiers such as your name, email address, username, profile picture, phone number, or address when you register to use Gno.me.
+- **Personal Information:** Includes identifiers such as your name, email address, username, profile picture, phone number, or address when you register to use gnops.
-- **Geolocation:** Information about where you live or use Gno.me.
+- **Geolocation:** Information about where you live or use gnops.
 - **Communications:** Any personal information you provide in communications with us.
 - **Automatically Collected Information:** Includes your IP address, user settings, cookie identifiers, mobile carrier, browser or device information, Internet service provider, pages visited, links clicked, content interacted with, and usage details.